-I believe you asked me to redo the question.
-Here goes.
-I have a 2007 Nissan Murano with about 68,000 miles on it.
+I own a 2007 Nissan Murano with 68,000 miles on it.
 My mechanic (a Nissan new car dealer in the Madison, WI area) says I need to replace my left front tie rod and my left front rocker arm/ball joint due to excessive play in each of them.
 The concern is that if unrepaired damage to the tire would result.
 I was quoted a price for the tie rod of $130 and for the rocker arm/ball joint of $470.
 I don't believe this included the related labor to install.
 Is this reasonable to be needed to be done at this mileage and is the cost what you would expect?

 I forgot to send the pics so you know what they are, they are designated by red arrows.